qorix-group/baselibs/score/result/README.md

 # Result

-Within our project we decided to not use exceptions, but rather the concept of [expected](https://wg21.link/p0323).
+Within our project we decided not to use exceptions, but rather the concept of [expected](https://wg21.link/p0323).
 For that there is an implementation of the C++23 feature in [./details/expected](details/expected/expected.h).

 In order to use this in a meaningful way, it means we have to provide respective error classes.
-There are multiple use-cases like logging error messages or comparing on expected error states to trigger other counter measurements.
+There are multiple use-cases like logging error messages or comparing on expected error states to trigger other countermeasures.

-Instead of duplicating this logic within the code base, this library shall provide a common way on how to define error types.
+Instead of duplicating this logic within the code base, this library shall provide a common way to define error types.
 For this purpose we re-use the ideas presented in adaptive AUTOSAR with the `ara::core::ErrorCode` class and its related functions and classes.

 ## Usage

-In order to provide your custom error code in a custom domain you have to implement the following.
+In order to provide your custom error code in a custom domain, you have to implement the following.

 1. A custom error code
 ```c++